BenGlasser/demeter/README.md

 docker compose up -d
 ```

-then navigate to http://localhost and your done.
+then navigate to http://localhost and you're done.
 Kick back and enjoy life on easy street as you bask in the glory of a comprehensive list of over 400 foodtrucks which can be found roaming the streets of San Fransisco... who's hungry?!

 ![](https://i.giphy.com/yidUzHnBk32Um9aMMw.webp)